ldallap/BidirectionalGrangerModel/README.md

 arXiv: https://arxiv.org/abs/2106.05783

-Whenever this code is used, please cite de aforomentioned paper.
+Whenever this code is used, please cite the aforomentioned paper.

 ########